A Fantastic Itinerary To See Paris In 4 Days

 Get a data plan for your smartphone

 Make sure that your smartphone plan covers you overseas.
-You need to have data to be able to use apps such as Google Maps and others that will make your trip way smoother.
+You need to have data to be able to use apps such as Google Maps or Uber, and others that will make your trip way smoother.
+It’s also helpful to have data if you need to find a place to eat, or to check out opening times of attractions last minute.

 Mind the scams